 - Designing your website that appeals to your specific target patients

-While there are many more principles, the above user experience guidelines will help you create the best therapist website design possible for YOUR potential patients.
+While there are many more principles, the above user experience guidelines will help you create the best therapy website possible for YOUR potential patients.

 Making it look Professional